Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources -> the external data you want to make a prediction on │   ├── preprocessed      <- The final, canonical data sets for modeling.
+    │   ├── external       <- Data from third party sources -> the external data you want to make a prediction on │   ├── predict        <- Data (input and output) to make a prediction on │   ├── preprocessed   <- The final, canonical data sets for modeling.
     |   |  ├── image_train <- Where you put the images of the train set
     |   |  ├── image_test <- Where you put the images of the predict set
     |   |  ├── X_train_update.csv    <- The csv file with te columns designation, description, productid, imageid like in X_train_update.csv